-Robotic-assisted surgery is the latest breakthrough in minimally invasive surgery for colon and rectal diseases.
-Until recently, patients have had the option of traditional or laparoscopic surgery for simple procedures.
+Robotic-assisted surgery is another breakthrough in minimally invasive surgery for colon and rectal diseases.
+Until recently, patients have had the option of traditional or laparoscopic surgery.
 Now with the advances made possible by Robotic-assisted surgery, patients have all the advantages of minimally invasive surgery with the addition of modern technology.

 What is a Surgical Robotic System?